wokalove/PublicTransportApp/README.md

 - shows stops respectively which leads to our intermidiate destination
 - shows stops respectively which leads from our intermidiate destination to our final destination

+App doesn't include time departures and arrivals usage because of not complited data base from MPK Cracov.